loven-doo/mapipe/README.md

 mapipe.filter_reads(reads_dir, config_path) # filters reads using Trimmomatic

 mapipe.map_reads(reads_dir, genome_fasta_or_indices, gff, config_path) # runs STAR (it can automatically index input genome)
 # If you included gff file into genome indices you can use gff = None
+# If you do not want to calculate gene counts for input reads add calc_counts = False

 mapipe.index_genome(genome_fasta, gff, config_path, genome_indices)
 # Indexes input fasta file with chromosomes, genome_indices = "Genome_indices" by default